Updated: June, 2021

 DUTIES OF CSSS COUNCILLORS

 The Councillors of the CSSS are involved with membership and communication/publicity concerns of the society.
 Councillors prepare and present reports to CSSS Council and the Annual Meeting on membership and publicity issues.
-They liaison as needed with CSSS members: The Eastern Councillor covers Ontario, Québec, New Brunswick, Prince Edward Island, Nova Scotia, Newfoundland and Labrador and Nunavut; while the Western Councillor is responsible for Manitoba, Saskatchewan, Alberta, and British Columbia.
+They liaise as needed with CSSS members: The Eastern Councillor covers Ontario, Québec, New Brunswick, Prince Edward Island, Nova Scotia, Newfoundland and Labrador and Nunavut; while the Western Councillor is responsible for Manitoba, Saskatchewan, Alberta, and British Columbia.

 - Membership issues.